 The Textbook Lending Program allows eligible students the opportunity to check out required textbooks at no cost for the entire academic term.
 Note that veterans are allowed to access loans during the Priority Access period.

-If your cabinets are a little empty, you're skipping meals or otherwise stressed about food, the HSRC has resources to help.
+If your cabinets are a little empty, you're skipping meals or otherwise stressed about food, the BNC has resources to help.

 No student should have to worry about homelessness, eviction or couch surfing when midterms, keeping your GPA up, and getting to work is already stressful enough.
-The HSRC has resources to help.
+The BNC has resources to help.